 Records showed that staff had attended continued professional development and training which was required for their registration with the General Dental Council (GDC).
 This included child and adult safeguarding and basic life support.
-We looked at the individual training records of members of staff at the practice which demonstrated that they had attended appropriate training and were up to date.
+We looked at the individual training records of members of staff at the practice which demonstrated that they had attended appropriate training and most of the staff were up to date.
+However, two members of staff were out of date with their AED and basic life support training.
+This was brought to the attention of the clinical manager who told us that training would be arranged.
 Staff attended internal training, online courses and used team meetings to share learning and knowledge.

-Records showed that there was an effective appraisal system in place at the practice which was used to identify training and development needs.
-The dental nurse had received a formal appraisal within the last year.
-Staff attended regular team meetings.
-Staff recruitment records contained details of current registration with the GDC and the practice manager monitored that staff remained registered.
+Records showed that there was an appraisal system in place at the practice which was used to identify training and development needs.
+Records showed that all staff appraisals were overdue and had not taken place in January 2017 as planned.
+The clinical manager told us that this was due to time constraints, but they planned to have all appraisals completed by the end of April 2017.
+Staff recruitment records contained details of current registration with the GDC and these were monitored so that staff remained registered.